kkharji/sqlite.lua/README.md

 - Evaluate any sqlite statement and return result if any `sql:eval`
 - Helper function over `sql:eval` to do all sort of operation.
 - High level API with `sql:table` for better experience
+- lua tables deserialization/serialization (in helper functions and high level api)
 - 90% test coverage.

 #### WIP:

 - Docs
-- Better boolean interop.
 - Better join support.
-- Serialization of lua tables to json so that lua tables can be inserted. (or byte code)

 Installation
 -----------------